The following professionals lent their expertise to this article:

 Albert W. Dent Graduate Student Scholarship

-The Dent Graduate Student Scholarship is for racially/ethnically diverse individuals and full-time LGBTQ+ students that are enrolled in an MPH, MHA, or MBA in Healthcare Administration or a similar program.
-To apply, submit a resume, transcript, three letters of recommendation, and an essay.
+The Dent Graduate Student Scholarship is for racially/ethnically diverse individuals and full-time LGBTQ+ students enrolled in MPH, MHA, MBA in Healthcare Administration and similar healthcare programs.
+Submittals include a current resume, academic transcripts, three letters of recommendation, and an essay.

 Amount: $5,000